cvetomir-todorov/CecoChat/docs/01-intro-03-overall-design-technologies.md

 ![Overall design](images/cecochat-01-overall.png)

-Clients connect to messaging servers in order to chat.
-Messaging servers communicate with each other indirectly using a PUB/SUB backplane.
-The PUB/SUB backplane also acts like an event log.
-The history servers transform messages from the event log into a history database which is the source of truth.
-The history is available for querying by the clients via history servers.
-Clients obtain the addresses for the messaging and history servers from a connect server.
-ID Gen servers are used to generate message IDs in a distributed and scalable way.
-The messaging, history, connect servers use dynamic configuration which is updated centrally.
-Splitting the different responsibilities between separate servers allows for independent scaling.
-A deployment infrastructure takes care of failover, growth/shrinkage of the different server sets based on load and predictive analytics.
+* Clients initially connect to a Backend for frontend (BFF) service in order to create their session
+* Clients acquire user chats and chat history from the State and History services via the BFF
+* Clients connect to Messaging service in order to chat with each other
+* Messaging servers exchange data between each other indirectly using a PUB/SUB backplane
+* PUB/SUB backplane distributes the traffic between Messaging servers
+* ID Gen service is used to generate Snowflake message IDs
+* State service transform the messages from the PUB/SUB backplane into State database which is the source of truth
+* History service transform messages and reactions from the PUB/SUB backplane into a History database which is the source of truth
+* Splitting the different responsibilities between separate services allows for independent scaling
+* The services use dynamic configuration which is updated centrally
+* Observability is achieved via distributed tracing, log aggregation and monitoring with metrics
+* Deployment infrastructure takes care of failover, growth/shrinkage of the different services based on load and predictive analytics

 All the diagrams are in the [diagrams](diagrams/) folder and [draw.io](https://app.diagrams.net/) is needed in order to view them.
 From the `Help` item in the menu a desktop tool could be downloaded, if preferred.
 Currently this is the [link with the releases](https://github.com/jgraph/drawio-desktop/releases).